Silesian Uprisings: Second Uprising (1920)

 The Second Silesian Uprising (Drugie powstanie śląskie) was the second of the three uprisings.

 In February 1920, an Allied Plebiscite Commission was sent to Upper Silesia.
-It was composed of representatives of the Allied forces, mostly from France, with smaller contingents from United Kingdom and Italy.
+It was composed of representatives of the Allied forces, mostly from France, with smaller contingents from the United Kingdom and Italy.
 Soon, however, it became apparent that the Allied forces were too few to maintain order.
-Further, the commission was torn apart by lack of consensus: the British and Italians favored the Germans, while the French supported the Poles.
+Further, the commission was torn apart by a lack of consensus: the British and Italians favored the Germans, while the French supported the Poles.
 The British blamed this situation on France's intent on limiting Germany's industrial might.
 Those forces failed to prevent continuing unrest.

 In August 1920, a German newspaper in Upper Silesia printed what later turned out to be a false announcement of the fall of Warsaw to the Red Army in the Polish–Soviet War.
 Pro-German activists spontaneously organised a march to celebrate what they assumed would be the end of independent Poland.
 The volatile situation quickly degenerated into violence as pro-German demonstrators began looting Polish shops; the violence continued even after it had become clear that Warsaw had not fallen.

-On 19 August, the violence eventually led to a Polish uprising which quickly resulted within the occupation of government offices in the districts of Kattowitz (Katowice), Pless (Pszczyna) and Beuthen (Bytom).
+On 19 August, the violence eventually led to a Polish uprising which quickly resulted in the occupation of government offices in the districts of Kattowitz (Katowice), Pless (Pszczyna) and Beuthen (Bytom).
 Between 20 and 25 August, the rebellion spread to Königshütte (Chorzów), Tarnowitz (Tarnowskie Góry), Rybnik, Lublinitz (Lubliniec) and Gross Strehlitz (Strzelce Opolskie).
 The Allied Commission declared its intention to restore order, but internal differences kept anything from being done; British representatives held the French responsible for the easy spread of the uprising through the eastern region.

-The fighting was slowly brought to an end in September, by a combination of allied military operations and negotiations between the parties.
+The fighting was slowly brought to an end in September by a combination of allied military operations and negotiations between the parties.
 The Poles obtained the disbanding of the Sipo police and the creation of a new police (Abstimmungspolizei) for the area, which would be 50% Polish.
 Poles were also admitted to the local administration.
 The Polish Military Organisation in Upper Silesia was supposed to be disbanded, though in practice this did not happen.